Table of Contents

 Sound

-The natural minor has a sound ranging from soothing and calm to mournful and melancholic.
+The natural minor guitar scale’s sound ranges from soothing and calm to mournful and melancholic.
 But the harmonic minor guitar scale’s sound ranges from tense and ominous to downright aggressive.

 The natural minor scale’s softness comes from the flattened third and sixth intervals.
 On the other hand, the level of tension in the harmonic minor scale depends on how much the flavor note (the raised seventh) is utilized.